Golden Globes are back on TV, but are reform efforts enough?

 The governing board was expanded from nine to 15 and includes three Black members, two of whom vote on rules and other matters but not awards.
 Overall, the organization now has six Black HFPA members and 14 Black international Globes voters who aren’t members.

-Perhaps the most significant change: The Globes were purchased by billionaire Todd Boehly, who also owns the Beverly Hilton, Globes producer dick clark productions and the Chelsea soccer team.
+Perhaps the most significant change: The Globes were purchased by billionaire Todd Boehly, who also owns Globes producer dick clark productions and the Chelsea soccer team and is an investor in the Beverly Hilton.
 He’s shifting the voting body from its founding nonprofit status to a for-profit model, pending approval by the California attorney general.
 He plans to preserve the HFPA’s charitable work with a separate nonprofit entity.

 A hotline managed by two independent law firms was opened, with complaints investigated by outsiders.
 A chief diversity officer was hired, and mandatory racial, sexual harassment and sexual orientation sensitivity training was put in place, required for any HFPA member casting Globe votes.